SasView/sasmodels/doc/guide/pd/polydispersity.rst

 excluded and the distribution is normalized such that the sum of the remaining weights in the truncated distribution equal one.

-Whilst PD values for 'size' parameters will normally lie in the range 0 - 1, PD values for 'angular' parameters will often need to be much larger (perhaps >5 or even >10).
+Whilst PD values for 'size' parameters are in proportion to the mean, with values normally lying in the range 0 – 1, PD values for 'angular' parameters represent the actual width of the distribution in degrees, so values as high as 5 or 10 degrees maybe necessary to describe oriented systems.
 Again, plotting the relevant polydispersity data will easily show if a sensible value is being used.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ